umrlastig/OutdoorFootprintNetworkPipeline/README.md

 * a geometry for each edge E defined as as sequence of vertics (x, y, z) and represents accurately the common path followed by all the individual sample trajectories (i.e. accurate aggregate trajectories)

-The two figures below illustrate the inputs and outputs of the pipeline.

 <p align="center">
 <table style="border:none;border:0;width:60%"><tr>
   <td align="center" style="width:30%">